 ‘The present is so fun; the future so uncertain.
 There’s no time for the past; that past which had its own quota of sadness and of joy, of frustrations and of hopes; of living.’
 (1)

 Amy Frances Gomm’s memoir covers events that span from her birth in 1899 to 1920, where she would have been in her early 20’s.
-Laurie, Amy’s sister, shared in the experience of collating the memoir, with both sisters sharing details and fragments of their memories of the beautiful and heartwarming town of Charlbury and the hardships that the austerity of war time brought along in the city of Oxford.
+Laurie, Amy’s sister, took part in the experience of collating the memoir, with both sisters sharing details and fragments of their memories of the beautiful and heartwarming town of Charlbury and the hardships that the austerity during the First World War brought along in the city of Oxford.
 Although Laurie’s presence is fluent throughout the memoir, it is through Amy’s voice.
 Amy is the one with whom we feel that connection, the one who we feel we know and the one who’s voice we hear aloud in our heads when reading of their experiences.
 The sister’s lives in Charlbury are portrayed as unpretentious and simple.
 Of course, as with any familial situation, things were not perfect but it is for exactly this reason that we as readers feel such an authentic and almost pleasantly nostalgic connection to Amy’s home town.

 Amy’s time in Oxford is, undeniably, less cheerful and much more of an emotional read.
-With Amy sharing with us the hardships her family endured and the depiction of a country in turmoil.
+Amy shares with us the hardships her family endured and the depiction of a country in turmoil.
 Talking about the war effort, Amy states ‘Almost every street in every town in Britain was involved in the wider war effort.
 But across the country the experience in individual areas was very different.’
 (BBC, 3).
-Amy expresses that the situation regarding rationing was particularly bad in Oxford.
-However, she does manage to articulate the issues in a way that shows us as readers that these hardships shaped her mindset and made her the person she was when she began writing the memoir, in 1975.
-It is apparent that the working class auto biographers wanted their stories to be authentic and raw, they ‘insisted upon their own histories, however difficult it was to write them, and they unanimously state that their reasons for writing are functional rather than aesthetic: to record lost experiences for future generations; to raise money; to warn others; to teach others; to relieve or amuse themselves; to understand themselves.’
+The situation regarding rationing was particularly bad in Oxford.
+However, she does manage to articulate the issues in a way that shows us that these hardships shaped her mindset and made her the person she was when she began writing the memoir, in 1975.
+She was like many working class autobiographers who wanted their stories to be authentic and raw.
+As Gagnier argues, they ‘insisted upon their own histories, however difficult it was to write them, and they unanimously state that their reasons for writing are functional rather than aesthetic: to record lost experiences for future generations; to raise money; to warn others; to teach others; to relieve or amuse themselves; to understand themselves.’
 (Gagnier, 2)

 ‘Bbc world war one at home’, <http://downloads.bbc.co.uk/england/ww1/bbc-world-war-one-at-home.pdf> accessed 3 March 2017